Financial Planning for Chronic Kidney Disease Patients

 Insurance Coverage

-Navigating treatment costs can be facilitated by leveraging insurance plans.
+Insurance plans help you navigate treatment costs.
 Medicaid supports low-income individuals, while Medicare covers those 65 and over or with certain disabilities.
 Supplemental insurance policies can bridge gaps in Medicare and other insurance.
-Private Health Insuranceand a offers broader coverage and diverse cost-sharing options.
-Each varies in approval criteria, coverage scope, out-of-pocket expenses and application procedures.
-Familiarize yourself with how these insurance works to help you maximize coverage.

 Medicare

 Coverage for a kidney transplant begins the month you're admitted to a Medicare-certified hospital for related services if the transplant is within that month or the following two.
 Enroll in Medicare as soon as eligible to secure coverage for transplant medications.
-Be aware that some costs remain uncovered by Medicare.
+Some costs remain uncovered by Medicare.
 You're responsible for coinsurance amounts unless you have Medicaid or supplemental insurance.

 Medicaid